yegor256/blog/_drafts/_parse.md

 [RqUser](https://github.com/yegor256/jare/blob/0.11.2/src/main/java/io/jare/tk/RqUser.java)
 from [yegor256/jare](https://github.com/yegor256/jare/blob/0.11.2/src/main/java/io/jare/tk/RqUser.java).

-As you see from the examples above, sometimes we can't use `implements` because some primitives in Java are not interfaces, but `final` classes:
+As you can see from the examples above, sometimes we can't use `implements` because some primitives in Java are not interfaces but `final` classes:
 `String` is a "perfect" example.
-That's why I have to do:
+That's why I have to do this:

 {% highlight java %}
 class RqUser implements Scalar<String> {